 There is a dynamic interplay among the categories of competency.
 They are equally as likely to support each other as to be at odds with one another.

-Execution in Conflict with Other Categories
+Conflict with Other Categories

 For Execution, the most common conflicts are with the Relationship quadrant.
 It is normal to have tension between these two forces: the passionate drive to have maximum execution and the constant attention to growing positive, productive relationships.
 While some of these conflicts between Execution and Relationship are easily fixed, others need intentional focus for successful resolution.